Assessing Relational Quantum Mechanics: Overview of Relational Quantum Mechanics

 According to Rovelli, the core conceptual difficulty of the standard interpretation consists of the fact that the theory implies that a quantity can be both determined and not determined at the same time.
 To show this, he considers a Wigner's friend scenario, with observer $O$ measuring system $S$ inside a sealed lab, and observer $P$ standing outside.
 He then reasons as follows.
 Suppose that $O$ measures quantity $q$, which can only take values 1 and 2.
 According to the standard interpretation, if initially $S$ is prepared in a superposition of $q=1$ and $q=2$, then, after $O$ measures, he\footnote{As in \cite{Rov96}, we refer to $O$ as ``he'' and to $P$ as ``she.''} will find either $q=1$ or $q=2$ (with probabilities dictated by Born's rule). $P$, on the other hand, does not interact with the $S-O$ system.
 Accordingly, the standard interpretation asserts that, from $P$'s point of view, the $S-O$ system will evolve linearly, ending up in a superposition of $O$ measuring $q=1$ and $O$ measuring $q=2$.

-Based on these observations, Rovelli argues that the standard interpretation \emph{forces} us to accept that ``different observers may give different accounts of the same sequence of events''.
-He takes such an assertion as the basis for the construction of RQM (\cite{Rov96}): \begin{quotation} If different observers give different accounts of the same sequence of events, then each quantum mechanical description has to be understood as relative to a particular observer.
+Based on these observations, Rovelli argued that the standard interpretation \emph{forces} us to accept that ``different observers may give different accounts of the same sequence of events''.
+He took such an assertion as the basis for the construction of RQM (\cite{Rov96}): \begin{quotation} If different observers give different accounts of the same sequence of events, then each quantum mechanical description has to be understood as relative to a particular observer.
 Thus, a quantum mechanical description of a certain system (state and/or values of physical quantities) cannot be taken as an ``absolute'' (observer-independent) description of reality, but rather as a formalization, or codification, of properties of a system \emph{relative} to a given observer. \end{quotation} That is, Rovelli proposes to discard the notions of absolute state of a system, or value of a quantity, and to replace them by states or values \emph{relative} to different observers.

-On top of this, Rovelli postulates all systems to be equivalent.
+On top of this, Rovelli postulates no system to play a privileged role.
 In particular, he assumes that there are no special systems, e.g., observers or measurement apparatuses, for which quantum laws do not apply.
 As a result, for him the word ``observer'' represents any sort of system, without it having to be conscious, animate, macroscopic, or special in any other way.
 He also takes quantum mechanics to be complete.
 Putting everything together, Rovelli finally concludes that \emph{what quantum mechanics does is to provide a complete description of physical systems, relative to each other}.
 Still, \emph{he takes such a description to exhaust all there is to say about the world}.
 These, in short, are the central tenets of RQM.

 There are a number of further details about RQM that we need to mention before moving on to our general assessment.
 First, we comment on RQM's stance regarding value assignment during measurements; that is, on how and why, say, $O$ (but not $P$), obtains a well-defined value of $q$ when he measures.
 According to RQM, since $P$ does not interact with the $S-O$ system, then she describes the measurement as a fully unitary process (leading to the establishment of correlations between $S$ and $O$, but not a definite value for $q$). $O$, on the other hand, only describes system $S$, but since the evolution of $S$ is affected by its interaction with $O$, the unitary description given by $O$ breaks down, and a defined value is acquired.